Teams, tales and tips – a guide to the local game

 At club level though, the stadium and its regular hosts only came into national prominence in the 1950s, when a Willem II side under Czech wonder coach František Fadrhonc twice won the title.
 Early campaigns in the European era, though, such as the visit of Denis Law’s Manchester United in 1963, had to be moved to floodlight-equipped Feyenoord.
 The rebuilt stadium did host Champions League action in 1999, however, and Willem II’s winless group-stage debut against Bordeaux, Sparta Prague and Spartak Moscow.

-As for RKTVV, the pre-war national Catholic champions still play, in the C division of the Sunday amateur league, Holland’s de facto sixth flight.
+As for RKTVV, the pre-war national Catholic champions played in the C division of the Sunday amateur league, Holland’s de facto sixth flight.
 The ground is just north of the university at Rueckertbaan 207.
 In 2017 they folded, and fused with NOAD (‘Never Stop Playing’) to form amateur side FC Tilburg, based at the Sportpark Spoordijk east of town.

 Eindhoven is the nearest airport to Tilburg, 31km (19 miles) away.
-Bus Nos.400 and 401 run every 10-15min from outside Arrivals to Eindhoven station, journey time around 20min.
-The No.401 takes a longer way round.
+Buses 400 and 401 run every 10-15mins from outside Arrivals to Eindhoven station, journey time around 20mins.
+The 401 takes a longer way round.
 Tickets are €4.24 from the machine at the stop or online.
 The same journey costs €2.20 using the nationwide travel card, the OV-chipkaart (€7.50).

 Tilburg station is just north of the town centre a short walk away.
 The stadium is on the southern outskirts and you’ll need a bus or taxi.
 Local buses are run by Arriva, again on the OV-chipkaart system.
 If you don’t have a chipkaart, a single journey (ritkaart) is €3.70, a day ticket (dalurendagkaart) €6.